cronvel/rest-query/README.md

 ### App hooks

-App hooks are executed when the restQuery app is at different stage of execution.
+App hooks are executed when the Rest Query app is at different stage of execution.

-The hook is a function of the form: `function( hookContext )`, where:
+The hook is a function of the form: `function()`.

-* hookContext `Object` this object is currently empty

-The current restQuery stage will wait for the `Promise`'s hook to resolve to continue, if it rejects the restQuery app will be aborted.
+The current Rest Query stage will wait for the `Promise`'s hook to resolve to continue, if it rejects the Rest Query app will be aborted.

 #### *init*

-This hook is executed once, when restQuery is starting up, after the config is fully loaded, after any built-in initialization are finished and just before restQuery starts accepting request.
+This hook is executed once, when Rest Query is starting up, after the config is fully loaded, after any built-in initialization are finished and just before Rest Query starts accepting request.

 #### *shutdown*

-This hook is executed once, when restQuery is shutting down, before the HTTP module shutdown.
+This hook is executed once, when Rest Query is shutting down, before the HTTP module shutdown.